Crypto, Disruption, Economics, Finance, Latest, Markets

 Photo by John Cameron on Unsplash

 Businesses with extensive brick-and-mortar exposure and a small digital footprint will struggle throughout 2021.
 The fight for the vaccine is still challenging with the emergence of a new COVID-19 variant in the UK.
-It shut down travel and banned its citizens from entering another country.
+It shut down travel and banned its citizens from entering other countries.

-Airlines, hotels, resorts, theme parks, universities, malls, retail shops, office towers, cruise lines, and restaurants will have a difficult time to recover as they have to operate at reduced capacity even after the pandemic.
-Besides, the pandemic fear will not go away in many years to come.
+Airlines, hotels, resorts, theme parks, universities, malls, retail shops, office towers, cruise lines, and restaurants will have difficulty recovering as they have to operate at reduced capacity even after the pandemic.
+Besides, the pandemic fear will not go away for many years.

 10. Slow recovery

 The economic recovery heavily relies on vaccine delivery and immunization.
 The countries that produce the vaccine will have priority and can re-open their economy faster than the others.
-Therefore, it will become a disadvantage for developing and third-world countries with a large population.
+Therefore, it will disadvantage developing and third-world countries with a large population.

-The technology sector will continue to dominate as the digital economy keeps growing, which will accelerate the brick-and-mortar business model’s disruption.
-Wirelines broadband, big data, and AI will fuel the world economy from financials, manufacturing, internet, telecommunication, digital payment to e-commerce.
+The technology sector will continue to dominate as the digital economy keeps growing, accelerating the brick-and-mortar business model’s disruption.
+Wirelines broadband, big data, and AI will fuel the world economy from financials, manufacturing, internet, telecommunication, and digital payment to e-commerce.
 The world will be more connected, and businesses will become more efficient.

 Chinese companies will continue to dominate the global economy.
 But, it will face intense competition from India, Vietnam, Indonesia, and other emerging economies.
-Nevertheless, China is on the path of shifting from manufacturing to technology with the rise of Huawei’s 5G wireless technology, Alibaba’s global e-commerce network, Tencent’s digital payment, and BYD’s battery technology.
-It will bring China in direct competition with the US and its allies, which will escalate the years ahead of geopolitical tension.
+Nevertheless, China is shifting from manufacturing to technology with the rise of Huawei’s 5G wireless technology, Alibaba’s global e-commerce network, Tencent’s digital payment, and BYD’s battery technology.
+It will bring China into direct competition with the US and its allies, which will escalate in the years ahead.

 Please rate this